Blotch3D/Blotch3D/README.md

 -   A NuGet package

 Note: Also check out UrhoSharp before getting heavy into developing with Blotch3D.
-I haven't looked at it much, but notable features above Blotch3D's are a NuGet package, physics, per vertex or better collision detection, octree collision detection, and shadows.
-Getting started in it seems to be a little but more painful, and overriding functionality seems to be more convoluted (possibly because it's a wrapper to Urho3D
+I haven't looked at it in detail, but notable features above Blotch3D's are a NuGet package, physics, per vertex or better collision detection, octree collision detection, and shadows.
+Getting started in it seems to be a bit more painful, and overriding functionality seems to be more convoluted (possibly because it's a wrapper to Urho3D \[C++\]).
-\[C++\]).
 So I suppose one might prefer Blotch3D for apps that don't need those extra features.

 Creating a new project
 ======================